Cryonics and society: Freezing at death with hopes of scientific resurrection

 Cryonics and society context

 Scientists who study and practice in the field of cryonics are called Cryogenists.
-As of 2021, the freezing procedure may only be performed on corpses that are clinically and legally dead or brain dead.
+As of 2023, the freezing procedure may only be performed on corpses that are clinically and legally dead or brain dead.
 The earliest record of an attempt at cryonics was with the corpse of Dr. James Bedford who became the first to be frozen in 1967.

 The procedure involves draining the blood from a corpse to halt the dying process and replacing it with cryoprotective agents shortly after death.
 Cryoprotective agents are a mixture of chemicals that preserve the organs and prevent the formation of ice during cryopreservation.
 The body is then moved in its vitrified state to the cryogenic chamber which has sub-zero temperatures as low as -320 degrees Fahrenheit and filled with liquid nitrogen.

+Cryonics is not void of skepticism.
+Numerous members of the medical community think it's pseudoscience and quackery.
+Another argument suggests that cryogenic revival is impossible, as the procedures could lead to irreversible brain damage.
 The ideology behind cryonics is to preserve bodies in a frozen state until medical science advances to a level—decades from now—when said bodies can be safely unfrozen and successfully revived through various future methods of call rejuvenation aging reversal.

 Disruptive impact

 Up to 300 corpses in the US have been recorded as stored in cryogenic chambers as of 2014, with thousands more signing up to be frozen after death.
 Many cryonics companies have gone bankrupt, but among those that have survived include The Cryonics Institute, Alcor, KrioRus, and Yinfeng in China.
-Costs for the procedure range between $28,000 to $200,000 depending on facility and package.
+Costs for the procedure range between USD $28,000 to $200,000 depending on facility and package.

-Wider implications of cryonics
+Implications of cryonics

-The wider implications of this cryonics may include:
+Wider implications of cryonics may include:

 • Psychologists and therapists working to develop a means for helping these clients with the potential psychological effects that cryonics may produce upon revival.